 The Shinkansen, an aerodynamic Japanese train

-The kingfisher, the origin of the optimization of the Shinkansen
+The kingfisher, the origin of the optimisation of the Shinkansen

-The kingfishers (family Alcedinidae) are birds found on all continents except Antarctica.
-They are specialize in stalking fishing: they spend much of their time perched above shallow water and dip their beaks forward to grab small fishes that venture close to the surface.
-A true concentrate of technologies, the kingfisher has, among many other things, an eye capable of correcting chromatic aberrations caused by light reflecting in water.
+The kingfishers (Alcedinidae family) are birds found on all continents except Antarctica.
+They are specialised in stalking fishing: they spend much of their time perched above shallow water and dip their beaks forward to grab small fish that venture close to the surface.
+A true concentrate of technologies, the kingfisher has, among many other things, an eye capable of correcting chromatic aberrations caused by light reflecting in the water.
 This allows him to see very clearly what is happening below the surface when we only see a reflection of the sky.
-On the other hand, what allowed the Japanese engineers to solving their problem is the shape of its beak.
+However, what allowed the Japanese engineers to solve their problem is the shape of its beak.
 Indeed, when they split the surface of the water, these small birds manage to generate almost no splash, which allows them to reach prey more than twenty centimeters from the surface with greater speed and discretion.
-In calm weather, when the water surface is smooth, their hit rate is just… 100%.
-The secret of this hydrodynamics lies in the shape of its beak: long, thin, spearhead, and streamlined in perfect continuity with the shape of his skull.
+In calm weather, when the water surface is smooth, their hit rate is 100%.
+The secret of this hydrodynamics lies in the shape of its beak: long, thin, spearheaded, and streamlined in perfect continuity with the shape of his skull.
 It is this mouthpiece which, through biomimicry, enabled the Shinkansen engineers to solve the problem of noise pollution.

 This is an iconic example of biomimicry.
 It highlights one of the essential components of innovation in general, and of biomimicry in particular: multidisciplinarity.
-That's because Eiji Nakatsu was both engineer and ornithologist that he managed to transpose the obvious he observed into an industrially applicable solution through biomimicry.
+It's because Eiji Nakatsu was both an engineer and an ornithologist that he managed to transpose what he observed into an industrially applicable solution through biomimicry.

-The hydrophobia of the lotus: one of the best-known examples of biomimicry
+The lotus' hydrophobia: one of the best-known examples of biomimicry

 The Lotus

 The sacred lotus is a water flower prevalent in a large majority of Asia.
 Lotuses live in colonies in shallow water.
 They often create a rich ecosystem of amphibians, birds and insects: their large leaves form a carpet on the surface of the water on which many organisms move by depositing solid bodies (mud, excrement, particles, etc.).
 However, the lotus depends on the photosynthesis of its leaves to survive.
-If particles prevent light from reaching the surface of its leaves, or not limit it in place, it will result in lower energy performance.
-Evolution led the lotuses to develop an elaborate technique to optimize their energy performance: the superhydrophobia .
-The principle is simple: the lotus leaf surface structure so much prevents adhesion particles and water, that the slightest drop of water carries with it all the dirt on the surface of the sheet.
+If particles prevent light from reaching the surface of its leaves, or limit it in places, it will result in a lower energy performance.
+Evolution led the lotus to develop an elaborate technique to optimise its energy performance: superhydrophobia.
+The principle is simple: the lotus leaf's surface structure prevents adhesion of particles and water, the slightest drop of water carries with it all the dirt on the surface of the leaf.
 Thus, the lotus leaf surface is self-cleaning.
-It is this feature that has inspired many innovations through biomimicry.
+It is this feature that has inspired many innovations within biomimicry.

 The lotus effect: what is it?

-The superhydrophobia of the lotus was known for centuries but could only be explained with the invention of the electron microscope, it was only once it was understood that it could be at the origin of innovations by biomimicry.
+The lotus' superhydrophobia has been known for centuries but could only be explained with the invention of the electron microscope, it was only once it was understood that it could be at the origin of innovations by biomimicry.
 In the 1970s, the German botanist Wilhelm Barthlott solved the mystery.
 This is explained by villi on the surface of the leaf, themselves covered with micro-villi.
-This double villi structure creates a nano-scale roughness.
-This roughness creates so few contact points between the drops of water and the sheet that the drop “slides” over the surface, carrying with it all the micro-particles of dust or dirt.
-It is this nanometric structure that has inspired numerous applications by biomimicry.
+This double villi structure creates a nano-scale roughness which creates very few contact points between the drops of water and the leaf and the drop “slides” over the surface, carrying with it all the micro-particles of dust or dirt.
+It is this nanometric structure that has inspired numerous biomimetic applications.

-Hydrophobia on lotus leaves vs water lily leaves
+Hydrophobia on lotus leaves versus water lily leaves

-This discovery de Wilhelm Barthlott gave birth to industrial applications since the 1990s.
-Applications can be found in many sectors: self-cleaning paints for facades in construction, coatings for hydrophobic glass, superhydrophobic textiles and synthetic leathers, etc. Recently, solar panels reproducing the particular nanometric structure of the lotus have been developed to obtain the self-cleaning hydrophobic effect and, like the lotus leaf, to optimize their capture of solar energy.
+This discovery de Wilhelm Barthlott gave birth to industrial applications as of the 1990s.
+Applications can be found in many sectors: self-cleaning paints for facades in construction, coatings for hydrophobic glass, superhydrophobic textiles and synthetic leathers, etc. Recently, solar panels reproducing this particular nanometric structure of the lotus, have been developped to obtain the self-cleaning hydrophobic effect and, like the lotus leaf, to optimise their capture of solar energy.

 Since the discovery of the lotus effect, we have noticed that many other plants have similar properties such as nasturtium or… leek!